abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 In this version, there are some enhancements and new features in **Suite** and they are listed briefly below:

 * It's now possible to create an **app-nolayers (Application - single layer)** template via Suite and also code-generation is supported for the **app-nolayers** template with this version.
-* Suite now allows users to see and download their logs.
+* Suite now allows users to see and download its logs.
 * Suite now allows generating code via CLI.
 If you have a JSON file that contains code blocks, like entity configurations, you can use the `abp suite generate` command to generate CRUD pages based on it.

-*Example:*
+Example:

 ```bash
 abp suite generate -e C:\Users\.suite\entities\Country.json -s C:\Users\my-proj\SuiteProj\SuiteProj.sln
 ```

-### Suite Webinar (Take a closer look at the code generation: ABP Suite)
+### Suite Webinar: Take a closer look at the code generation

 ![](./webinar.png)